-Significant correlations between the wind stress and the "north/south" ΔO_2 and %T EOF modes indicate the influence of dominant winds on the contrast between these properties of the water transported to SMB from the northwest and from the south.
-This influence is related to phytoplankton growth rather than to the hydrographical variables.
-We speculate that wind stress influences upwelling located not in SMB but elsewhere (probably to the northwest in Santa Barbara Channel and further), and the resulting "biological signal" is transported to SMB by the horizontal flow.
+Significant correlations between the wind stress and the "north/south" ΔO_2 and Tr EOF modes indicate the influence of dominant winds on the contrast between these properties of the water transported to SMB from the northwest and from the south; this influence is related to phytoplankton growth rather than to the hydrographical variables.
+We speculate that wind stress influences upwelling located not in SMB but elsewhere (probably to the northwest in Santa Barbara Channel and further) and the resulting "biological signal" is transported to SMB by the horizontal flow.

 Some extremes in the time series of the EOF modes can be explained by the extremes of the external forcing; these relations are often not reflected in the correlation coefficients.
 For example, the inshore/offshore SST EOF mode was not correlated with air temperature, wind, and NINO3 index.
-At the same time, its first minimum in January 1988 and the subsequent maximum in March 1988 (Figure 9a) are related to the simultaneous variations of air temperature anomalies (Figure 10c) and can be attributed to local variations in ocean/atmosphere heat flux.
+At the same time, its first minimum in January 1988 and the subsequent maximum in March 1988 (Fig. 9a) are related to the simultaneous variations of air temperature anomalies (Fig. 10c) and can be attributed to local variations in ocean/atmosphere heat flux.
 The next minimum of the inshore/offshore SST EOF mode in July 1988 was very strong, but not related to local meteorological factors.
-However, it coincided with the onset of the 1988 La Niña event (Kerr 1988) (Figure 10e).
-The shallow zone of SMB appeared to be most sensitive to remote forcing from the tropical Pacific, as compared with its deeper part.
-The next substantial minimum of the inshore/offshore SST EOF mode occurred in June 1989 (Figure 9a).
-It coincides with well-pronounced maximum of the equatorward wind stress (i.e., the offshore upwelling index) anomaly (Figure 10a).
-We consider this event a manifestation of coastal upwelling, resulting in cooling of the SMB nearshore zone.
-The next minimum of the inshore/offshore SST EOF mode was observed in September 1989; it coincided with a local minimum of air temperature and should be attributed to local ocean/atmosphere interactions.
+However, it coincided with the onset of 1988 La Niña event (Kerr, 1988) (Fig. 10e).
+The shallow zone of SMB appeared to be most sensitive to remote forcing from tropical Pacific, as compared with its deeper part.
+The next substantial minimum of the inshore/offshore SST EOF mode occurred in June 1989 (Fig. 9a).
+It coincides with well-pronounced maximum of the equatorward wind stress (i.e., the offshore upwelling index) anomaly (Fig. 10a).
+We consider this event as a manifestation of coastal upwelling, resulting in cooling of the SMB nearshore zone.
+The next minimum of the inshore/offshore SST EOF mode was observed in September 1989; it coincided with local minimum of air temperature and should be attributed to local ocean/atmosphere interactions.

 A substantial maximum of the inshore/offshore SST EOF mode was observed in July-September 1990; it coincided with the decrease of the equatorward wind stress.
-We speculate that this event could be an example of coastal downwelling resulting from southerly winds; a similar situation was documented earlier by Winant (1980)
+We speculate that this event could be an example of coastal downwelling resulting from southerly winds; similar situation was documented earlier by Winant (1980).

-The maximum of the inshore/offshore SST EOF mode in February 1991 and the minima in June-July 1991, May 1994, and April-May 1995 coincided with the negative anomalies of air temperature.
-We attribute the positive anomaly of the inshore/offshore SST EOF mode in August-September 1991 to the onset of the 1991 El Niño event shown in Figure 10e.
+The maximum of the inshore/offshore SST EOF mode in February 1991 and the minima in June- July 1991, May 1994 and April-May 1995 coincided with the negative anomalies of air temperature.
+The positive anomaly of the inshore/offshore SST EOF mode in August-September 1991 we attribute to the onset of the 1991 El Niño event, seen at Fig. 10e.

-High values of the inshore/offshore SST EOF mode were observed during the winter seasons of 1994-95, 1995-96, and 1996-97.
-These periods were characterized by high values of the onshore wind stress (Schwing et al. 1997, see also Figure 10b) resulting in strengthening of the equatorward alongshore flow transporting cold water of the California Current to SMB from the northwest.
-This cold upwelled water retained in a deep part of SMB, in turn, increased the contrast between sea surface temperature in the nearshore and offshore parts of SMB.
+High values of the inshore/offshore SST EOF mode were observed during the winter seasons of 1994/1995, 1995/1996, and 1996/1997.
+These periods were characterized by high values of the onshore wind stress (Schwing et al., 1997, see also Fig. 10b) resulting in strengthening of the equatorward alongshore flow transporting cold water of the California Current to SMB from the northwest.
+This cold upwelling water retained in deep part of SMB and, in turn, increased the contrast between sea surface temperature in the nearshore and offshore parts of SMB.